jkhaliqi/Teaching-Portfolio-Web-Resource/README.md

 - Click the link for a video walk through explaining block code of drawing a house on Snap!
   - https://www.youtube.com/watch?v=_aAkfPFLLos

+# Kid Dancing Code With the Use of Repeats
+[Video of kid dancing] (https://youtu.be/zv0HQvltPH8)